-Firstly, every birth worker brings their own unique combination of knowledge, perspective and experience to the table.
-I acknowledge that I won’t be a good fit for everyone… and that’s ok!
+It’s important to acknowledge that every birth worker brings their own unique combination of knowledge, perspective and experience to the table.
+I won’t be a good fit for everyone and that’s ok!
 It’s important to be intentional about who you allow in your birth space and I want you to choose someone who best fits you.

 All of the services I offer including classes and support are centered on these beliefs.
 If you have more specific questions about my stance on certain topics, please set up a free consult to chat!

-MAYBE.
+I am not able to bill any other insurance companies directly.
 Some insurance companies will reimburse all or part of the cost of childbirth education, doula services, and lactation services.
-Since policies and coverage can vary greatly, it’s best to call your insurance company to clarify what is covered and ask what you’ll need in order to request reimbursement.
-I am not able to bill insurance companies directly but I can definitely supply you with an itemized bill/superbill outlining cost and services provided to include in your request!
+Since policies and coverage can vary greatly, it’s best to call your insurance company to clarify what is covered and ask what you’ll need in order to request reimbursement — I can definitely supply you with an itemized bill/superbill outlining cost and services provided if needed!

 You may also be able to receive reimbursement through your flexible savings account (FSA) or health savings account (HSA), if you have them.
 You may need a “letter of medical necessity” from your OB or midwife on top of an itemized bill for this type of reimbursement.
 Again, it’s best to contact the person who manages your benefits for clarification.